utreexo/biptreexo/utreexo-p2p-bip.md

 ## Motivation

 Utreexo nodes require the inclusion proof to fully validate blocks and transactions.
-Each block has an corresponding inclusion proof with it and this inclusion proof for blocks up to height 906,937 requires an additional 631.85GB, which is roughly 40GB less than the size of the block data.
+Each block has a corresponding inclusion proof with it and this inclusion proof for blocks up to height 906,937 requires an additional 631.85GB, which is roughly 40GB less than the size of the block data.
-Each transaction also has an corresponding inclusion proof with it and for normal transaction relay, the proof is roughly 3 times the size of the transaction.
+Each transaction also has a corresponding inclusion proof with it and for normal transaction relay, the proof is roughly 3 times the size of the transaction.
 It's still reasonable for a single node to download this extra data but little caching goes a long way in reducing the amount of data that one has to download.
 We define the new P2P messages for the inclusion proofs to support caching to reduce bandwidth while also allowing a high bandwidth, low-latency usage.